DesktopECHO/ika/README.md

 Cuttlefish processes. `ika reset` is the destructive variant; it passes `--clear_instance_dirs` and removes the local Chromium-install stamp.

-By default `ika` uses:
+Default `ika` settings and configuration:

 - host tools from `/usr/lib/cuttlefish-common`
 - the packaged LineageOS tree from `/usr/share/cuttlefish-common/lineageos`
 - instance state under `~/ika`
-- a ~64 GB thin-provisioned ext4 userdata image
+- ~64 GB thin-provisioned ext4 userdata image
 - guest vCPUs set to the available/performance-core count minus two, capped at 12
-- guest RAM set to about one quarter of host RAM, rounded to 2 GB steps and capped at 32 GB
+- guest RAM set to one quarter of host RAM, capped at 32 GB
-- `gfxstream_guest_angle` GPU acceleration
 - Ethernet-only guest networking by default; Wi-Fi, Bluetooth, NFC, UWB, GNSS, and the modem simulator remain off unless explicitly enabled